stewart-milberger/Alcohol-Consumption-Predictions/README.md

 </div>

 After the baseline was established and the 2 class model showed an acceptable level of signal, the data was then split into 3 classes: 0 for never drinks(11), 1 for occasionaly drinks(7-9), and 2 for frequently drinks(1-6).
-Using balanced classes and a out-of-the-box gradient boostin model, I tested the accuracy with different values for the classes and found the best starting point for 3 classes was to split by drinking frequency 1-5, 8-9, and 11.
+Using balanced classes and a out-of-the-box gradient boosting model, I tested the accuracy with different values for the classes and found the best starting point for 3 classes was to split by drinking frequency 1-5, 8-9, and 11.
 This made a more distinct separation between classes.

 <div class="row">